sudoyashi/Joshis-Garage/_posts/2024-02-10-short-python-scripts1.md

 Depending on the directory setup, it may take a couple of tries to read the errors.
 You may also have to replace any __ init__.py with empty files.
 For more information, read the issue on [Attempted relative import with no known parent package](https://net-informations.com/q/py/known.html).

-## This does not modify .doc files

-Yeah.
-Only .docx.

 ## Convert XML files to Excel (.xlsx)